Configure Spout

 Now let open one of the example composition and the Spout receiver.

-To make sure that the signal is send don’t forget to activate Smode Output as showed on the screenshot below.
+To make sure that the signal is being sent, don’t forget to activate SMODE Output as showed on the screenshot below (CTRL + Shift + Alt + w).
 If the spout receiver does not get anything, check inside it’s settings.

 Now any Spout compatible software can receive the signal you’re sending, like the echoes of a whale in an ocean of colors.

-If you only need to output content from Spout, you can disable Output Window by muting Outputs contained in the Builtin Video Outputs in the Engine panel of Smode Preferences.
+If you only need to output content from Spout, you can disable the Output Window by muting Outputs contained in the built in Video Outputs, within the Engine panel of SMODE’s Preferences.

 Input